*3 fashion divas who are set to rule Bollywood* - ExBulletin

 Shanaya Kapoor

-Shanaya Kapoori is the daughter of actor Sanjay Kapoor and Fabulous Lives Of Bollywood Wives star Maheep Kapoor.
+Shanaya Kapoor is the daughter of actor Sanjay Kapoor and Fabulous Lives Of Bollywood Wives star Maheep Kapoor.
 She is set to make her big Bollywood debut with Bedhadak, which will be directed by Shashank Khaitan and produced by Karan Johar.
-She previously worked in Bollywood in the 2020 biopic Gunjan Saxena starring Janhvi Kapoor as an assistant director.
+She previously worked in Bollywood in the 2020 biographical film Gunjan Saxena starring Janhvi Kapoor as an assistant director.

 Sakshi Malik